For my position on some of the more controversial items on the Spring 2018 warrant (e.g. nuclear freeze) click here.

 For my position on some of the more controversial articles on the Spring 2017 warrant (the “sanctuary community” proposal, a carbon fee, background checks, and the impeachment of the President of the United States) click here.
 For my position on an important issue that I believe we need to grapple with more effectively, read on.

-About 55% of the Town budget goes toward employee salaries and benefits.
-Amherst has approximately 300 municipal employees not counting our teachers and school administrators.
-In addition to paying for municipal employees’ benefits while they work for the Town, we also provide health insurance for them after they retire.
-This would be unusual in the private sector, where only around one-third of large firms (i.e. those with 200+ employees) pay for their retirees’ health insurance.
+This is the exception in the private sector, where only about 16% of retirees get post-employment benefits.
 But in state and local government it has become the norm.
 As a result, retirees’ health benefits (together with pensions) are consuming a growing share of the budget in many communities.
 Amherst is one such community.

 Our recent bond rating from Standard & Poor’s Financial Services, LLC, states: